AirshipCMS/Docs/02-Quickstart-Guide.md

 ```
 cd ~/MyFirstAirshipSite
 ```
-Inside your project directory, run this command (replace "subdomain" with your actual subdomain:
+Inside your project directory, run this command (replace "subdomain" with your actual subdomain):
 ```
 airship login subdomain
 ```
 A browser window will pop up prompting you to login through Auth0 (our authentication provider).
 Once you log in successfully, you can close the browser window.

 ## 6. <span class="code">airship land</span> to retrieve files.
-Inside of the <span class="code">~/MyFirstAirshipSite directory</span>, run this command to download the base set of files generated when you set layouts and templates for your pages and collections:
+Inside of the <span class="code">~/MyFirstAirshipSite directory</span>, run this command to download the base set of files that were generated when you set layouts and templates for your pages and collections:
 ```
 airship land
 ```